rn1hd/rn1hd/README.md

 [Back to Top](https://github.com/rn1hd#hi-there-)

-- I am a **Software Developer** with 4+ years of experience building scalable web applications, automating testing workflows, and improving user experiences.
-Skilled in Figma, PHP, Python, and React.
-Seeking to contribute technical expertise and creativity to an innovative software team.
+- I am a **Software Developer** with 4+ years of corporate experience, 2+ years of hands-on experience, and 9 months of freelance experience building scalable web applications, automating testing workflows, and improving user experiences.
+As a software developer, I have been passionate about creating solutions that provide real value to users.
   - **Machine Learning Engineer** is my dream job because with the current trend in the market today, Artificial Intelligence is the career of the future based on what impact it may bring to the consumers and businesses, observing how **[ChatGPT](https://openai.com/blog/chatgpt/)** becomes a trend on the headlines in the 1st quarter of 2023.
 Personally, I would love to develop a robotics system using Reinforcement Learning to prioritize unaccompanied people that no one will be with them for the rest of their lives.
 Instead of letting unaccompanied people feel alone, a robot will take over as a last resort to spend some time on emotional support, home assistance, and personal care.
   - **Full Stack Developer** is one of my options that I would love to apply for.
 This role can be beneficial when there are dead-end situations in the business that need to be resolved as soon as possible.
 - I am also a professional **[pianist](https://dai.ly/k3loMuNrK90sOQzOXKu)** outside in the world of technology.